DCDie/Task-Logger/README.md

-1. Register - user send first name, last name, email, password and receive JWT token for authentication
+~~1.
+Register - user send first name, last name, email, password and receive JWT token for authentication~~

-2. Login - user send email, password and receive JWT token for authentication
+~~2.
+Login - user send email, password and receive JWT token for authentication~~

 ~~3.
 Get list of users - user receive a list with id and full name of all users from application~~